wiicode/cybersecurity-framework/bronze-controls/phishing.md

 **Phishing attacks: defending your** ***organization*** provides a multi-layered set of mitigations to improve your *organization*'s resilience against phishing attacks, whilst minimising disruption to user productivity.
 The *defenses* suggested in this guidance are also useful against other types of cyber attack, and will help your *organization* become more resilient overall.

 -   This guidance is aimed at technology, operations or security staff responsible for designing and implementing *defenses* for medium to large organizations.
 This includes staff responsible for phishing training.
--   Staff within smaller organizations will also find this guidance useful, but should refer to the [*BCSF*'s Small Business Guide] beforehand.
+-   Staff within smaller organizations will also find this guidance useful, but should refer to the [Small Business Guide](/bronze-training/background-simple) beforehand.
 -   This guidance concludes with a real-world example that illustrates how a multi-layered approach prevented a phishing attack from damaging a major financial-sector *organization*.

-Note: The mitigations included in this guidance require a combination of technological, process, and people-based approaches.
+> The mitigations included in this guidance require a combination of technological, process, and people-based approaches.
 They must be considered as a whole for your *defenses* to be really effective.
 For example, if you want to encourage people to report suspicious emails, then you need to back that up with a technical means of doing so, and a process behind it that will provide timely feedback on the email they submitted.

----
+{.is-info}

 ## What is phishing?